Thoughts

 6. Because of a physical, mental, or emotional condition, does anyone have difficulty doing errands alone such as visiting a doctor’s office or shopping?

-However, I still believe that they are underreporting the number of people with a disability by not having a question(s) that clearly identifies people who may have a temporary or episodic disability.
+However, they are underreporting the number of people with a disability by not having a question(s) that clearly identifies people who may have a temporary or episodic disability.
 Because they couch their questions in the form of being able to complete everyday tasks such as bathing or shopping, this may not apply to people with temporary or episodic conditions that allow them to complete such tasks, but could also keep them from the employment they want.
 Suffice it to say this measurement still relies on self-identification or reporting which likely leads to underreporting.

-Note for my digital accessibility-specific readers: Tamman includes people who have a situational use constraint as an additional disabilities category as they would see a benefit from digital accessibility improvements on the web.
+Note for digital accessibility-specific readers: Tamman includes people who have a situational use constraint as an additional disabilities category as they would see a benefit from digital accessibility improvements on the web.
 However, for purposes of employment statistics, that category does not fully apply.

-The Statistics
+The statistics

 According to the Department of Labor, the Labor Force Participation Rate for: